reshufflehq/reshuffle-aws-connectors/doc/AWSLambdaConnector.md

 [createFromFile](#createFromFile) Create a new Lambda function from file

+[createInFolder](#createInFolder) Creare a new Lambda function by collecting files in a folder

 [delete](#delete) Delete a Lambda function

 [enqueue](#enqueue) Process a queue of tasks in Lambda functions